nvp159/Hidden-Makov-Model/README.md

 1. Enter the stock ticker and interval in the provided input fields.
 2. Click the "Predict" button.
 3. The application will automatically fetch the data, process it using the `hmm_model.py` script, and display the predictions on the screen.
 This streamlined process ensures that all operations, including data fetching, preprocessing, and training, are executed with a single click.
+The predictions are now displayed through a line chart for historical data and bar charts for model predictions, providing a visually appealing and intuitive way to understand the data.

 ### Integration of Data Fetching